 However, this robust employment data also led to a reassessment of expectations regarding Federal Reserve policy.
 Traders have begun scaling back their predictions for an interest rate cut in July, recognizing that the Fed may adopt a more cautious stance in response to resilient economic conditions.
 While the strong job numbers support confidence in the market’s fundamentals, they also introduce uncertainty around the timing of future monetary policy decisions.

 In addition to economic indicators, investors remain attentive to global trade developments.
 A key concern is the approaching deadline for President Trump’s 90-day pause on new tariffs.
 As the deadline nears, the market is closely watching for any progress or setbacks in trade negotiations.
 The outcome could play a significant role in shaping investor sentiment and market direction in the coming weeks.
-Featured: A Trump Order Could Send This $7 Stock Soaring (Ad)
+Featured: The suits might come after me for showing you this (Ad)

 |